-Table 14 provides regular and supplemental State Department and related agencies' appropriations for FY2004, FY2005 and the FY2006 request.
-Rescissions for FY2005 are reflected in the table.
+Table 13 summarizes regular and supplemental State Department and related agencies' appropriations for FY2004 through FY2006, while Table 16, found at the end of this report, provides details for each spending account.

 State Department

 The State Department's mission is to advance and protect the worldwide interests of the United States and its citizens through the staffing of overseas missions, the conduct of U.S. foreign policy, the issuance of passports and visas, and other responsibilities.
 Currently, the State Department coordinates with the activities of 50 U.S. government agencies and organizations in operating more than 260 posts in over 180 countries around the world.
 The Department's staff size has increased, largely because of the integration in 1999 of the Arms Control and Disarmament Agency (ACDA) and the U.S. Information Agency (USIA) into State.
 Currently, the State Department employs approximately 30,000 people, about 60% of whom work overseas.
 Highlights of the FY2006 appropriations proposals follow.